rafalkac02/directory-traverser/README.md

 # Directory Traverser

-A dockerized Scala command-line application that lists file from a given directory.
+A dockerized Scala command-line application that lists files from a given directory.
+It recursively trav

 **Usage:**
 ```